CiscoDevNet/node-sparkbot/README.md

 ### Interactive assistants

-- straight forward way to take action on commands (keywords)
+- respond to commands (keywords) via an .onCommand() listener function
 - option to trim mention if your bot is mentionned in a group room
 - option to specify a fallback command (see helloworld.js quickstart)
-- via an .onCommand() listener function
 - check [onCommand](tests/onCommand.js) sample